 Even in states where same-sex marriage is already legal, like New York,

 this decision could have a bearing on same-sex couples already married—especially

-Edwards & Rockmore, P.C., we have long been working with LGBT clients to ensure that their interests
+Jonathan E. Edwards P.C., we have long been working with LGBT clients to ensure that their interests

-to serve this community who can finally enjoy all the benefits marriage
+excited to continue to serve this community who can finally enjoy all

 Retain a Garden City family attorney ready to make your best interests